Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 The following tutorial will demonstrate how to develop software with the :ref:`RED Brick <red_brick>` together with :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>`.
-A full step by step tutorial that shows how to Bricks, Bricklets and Extensions are used can be found in the :ref:`first steps tutorial <tutorial_first_steps>`.
+A full step by step tutorial that shows how Bricks, Bricklets and Extensions are used can be found in the :ref:`first steps tutorial <tutorial_first_steps>`.

-The RED Brick can be described as the brain of the building block system.
+The RED Brick is the brain of the Tinkerforge building block system.
 A program that controls Bricks and Bricklets can be uploaded to and executed on the RED Brick.

-In this tutorial we will demonstrate the different possibilities when working with the RED Brick.
+In this tutorial we will demonstrate the different capabilities of the RED Brick.
 To keep it simple we will use a small setup consisting of a RED Brick, a Master Brick and a Temperature Bricklet.
 Later in the Tutorial will additionally add an Ethernet Extension to get internet access.

-We will show how to test a simple program that prints a temperature on your PC and how to upload and execute it on the RED Brick after testing.
-Then we will extend the program to also show the current time, to have a GUI (that is shown on an HDMI monitor) and to be shown as a web interface.
+We will test a simple program that prints a temperature on your PC and upload and execute it on the RED Brick after that.
+Then we will extend the program to also show the current time, to utilize a GUI (that is shown on an HDMI monitor) and we will add a web interface for our temperature measurements.

-If you develop your application, you might use other Bricks, Bricklets and programming languages, but the concepts and workflow will be the same.
+If you build your application, you might use other Bricks, Bricklets and programming languages, but the concepts and the workflow will be the same.

 Install necessary software
 --------------------------

-At first you need to :ref:`install the Brick Daemon <brickd_installation>` and you have to :ref:`install the Brick Viewer <brickv_installation>` software on your PC.
+At first you need to install the :ref:`Brick Daemon <brickd_installation>` and the :ref:`Brick Viewer <brickv_installation>` software on your PC/Mac.
 Please follow the documented steps.

 Test the RED Brick
 ------------------

 TODO Image RED Brick

-After you have installed the necessary software on your PC, we will test the RED Brick.
-At first put a micro SD card with an :ref:`RED Brick software image <red_brick_images>` in the micro SD card slot of the Brick.
-It is located on the bottom side of the Brick.
-You can buy micro SD cards with preinstalled images in our shop.
-After that, connect the RED Brick with a micro USB cable to your PC.
+After you have installed the necessary software on your PC, you can test the RED Brick.
+At first you need to put a micro SD card with an :ref:`RED Brick software image <red_brick_images>` in the micro SD card slot of the Brick.
+It is located on the bottom side.
+A `micro SD card with a pre-installed image <TODO>`__ can be found in our shop.
+After that, you can connect the RED Brick with a mini USB cable to your PC.

-TODO Image RED Brick connected with micro USB cable
+TODO Image RED Brick connected with mini USB cable

 Start the Brick Viewer software and click on **Connect**.
-A tab marked with **RED Brick** should show up.
+A tab marked with **RED Brick** will show up.
 Click on it.
 You should see some status information about the state of the RED Brick.
-A full description of the Brick Viewer representation of the RED Brick is documented :ref:`here <red_brick_brickv>`.
+A full description of the RED Brick tab of the Brick Viewer is documented :ref:`here <red_brick_brickv>`.

-You have completed the test.
-The RED Brick is now ready to go.
+The RED Brick is now ready to go!

 Add Bricks and Bricklets
 ------------------------

-After these tests we will add the other hardware modules to it.
-You should only do this if the RED Brick is powered down.
+Know we can be sure that your RED Brick works.
+Before adding Bricks/Bricklets, you should power the RED Brick down.
 To shut it down click on **System** located in the right upper corner of the RED Brick tab and choose **shut down**.
-Wait until all leds turn off.
-After that stick a Master Brick on top of the RED Brick and connect a Temperature Bricklet Bricklet to it.
+Wait until all LEDs turn off.
+After that plug a Master Brick on top of the RED Brick and connect a Temperature Bricklet Bricklet to it.

 TODO Stack of RED + Master + Temperature Bricklet

-After that reconnect the RED Brick stack to the PC, open the Brick Viewer software and click on **Connect**.
+After that reconnect the RED Brick to the PC, open the Brick Viewer software and click on **Connect**.
 Now the RED Brick tab, a Master Brick and the Temperature Bricklet will come up.
-You can click through the tabs to test the connected hardware.
+You can click through the tabs to try out the connected hardware.

 Run example program
 -------------------

-Before writing your first program you have to take a look in the API documentation of the used modules to see the supported functions.
+Before writing your first program you should to take a look at the API documentation of the used modules to see the supported functions.
 Each documentation page starts with some examples.
 It is a good idea to run an example program first.
 We take the "Simple" example of the